bsmith89/longev-mgen/doc/submission.md

-Genomic regions apparently specific to B1-A---defined as an at least 5-fold enrichment in B1-A specific libraries relative to B1-B specific libraries---include just one PUL (SusC-homolog encoded by B1A00048).
+Genomic regions apparently specific to B1-A---defined as an at least 5-fold enrichment in B1-A specific libraries relative to B1-B specific libraries---include just one PUL (SusC-homolog encoded by B1A_02041).
-This locus includes a predicted outer membrane localized GH30-containing protein.
+This locus includes a predicted OM-localized GH30-containing protein.
 Proteins that contain a GH30 domain have beta-glucosylceramidase, beta-1,6-glucanase, or beta-xylosidase